 Participation of main stakeholders was limited to the number of persons that could be reached from outside.
 The Inception report presented a list of contacts and stakeholders for the four countries, with national and international staff.
 Some lists of contacts were extensive and gathered all, if not most, of the local/national stakeholders that participated to the implementation of the regional strategy at their national/provincial/commune level.

-For each particular country, and with the support of UNDP Country Offices, it was decided to select a grid of 10 relevant contacts that could usefully inform the evaluation.
-As such the evaluation was in a position to speak virtually with UNDP CO or Field Programme Managers, national political or technical authorities, (regional/technical) as well as some beneficiaries.
+For each country, and with the support of UNDP Country Offices, it was decided to select a grid of 10 relevant contacts that could usefully inform the evaluation.
+As such the evaluation was able to speak virtually with UNDP CO or Field Programme Managers, national political or technical authorities, (regional/technical) as well as some beneficiaries.

 A list of the persons that the evaluation was able to reach out is presented in Annex 3.